keymetrics/doc-pm2/en/plus/guide/issue-dashboard.md

 ![issue dashboard](https://raw.githubusercontent.com/keymetrics/branding/master/screenshots/plus/issues/issues.png)

 By default when one of your applications crash, pm2 will of course automatically restart it but it will also send the error to PM2 Plus.
-In the issue dashboard, you will be able to see for each error :
+In the issue dashboard, you will be able to see for each error:
-- How much time the error happened ?
+- How much time the error happened?
 - The servers that were impacted by this errors
 - The stack trace
 - The exact line of code that thrown the error